photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 Existing users are advised to keep their `docker-compose.yml` config updated based on the examples available at [dl.photoprism.app/docker](https://dl.photoprism.app/docker/).

-!!! info ""
-    You are welcome to ask for help in our [community chat](https://gitter.im/browseyourlife/community).
-    [Sponsors](../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.
-    Before submitting a support request, try to [determine the cause of your problem](troubleshooting/index.md).

 ### System Requirements ###

 - Your device should have at least 3 GB of physical memory and a 64-bit operating system.
 - While PhotoPrism has been reported to work on devices with less memory, we take no responsibility for instability or performance issues.
-RAW image conversion and TensorFlow are disabled on systems with 1 GB or less of physical memory.
+RAW image conversion and TensorFlow are disabled on systems with 1 GB or less memory.
 - If less than [4 GB of swap space](troubleshooting/docker.md#adding-swap) is configured or a manual memory/swap limit is set, this can cause unexpected restarts, especially if the indexer temporarily needs more memory to process large files.
 - We recommend disabling [kernel security](troubleshooting/docker.md#kernel-security) in your [docker-compose.yml](https://dl.photoprism.app/docker/arm64/docker-compose.yml), especially if you do